 Some people come to me because their stress levels are beyond what they know how to manage.
 Some come because they’ve experienced Reiki before and know what it can do.
-Some come simply out of curiosity — drawn toward a door they haven’t opened yet.
+Some come simply out of curiosity — drawn toward a door they haven’t yet opened.

 Reiki is spirit moving through an attuned, and prepared vessel toward a willing recipient.
 It moves like warm, nourishing, knowing sentience — not forcing, not imposing, always honoring the intelligence and will of the person receiving it.
 It shines into the deepest recesses of memory, of ancestry, of story.
 And what it finds there, it makes pono.
 Whole.
 Right.

-What it does, at its most essential: it makes your body habitable again.
+What it does, at its most essential, is make your body habitable again.

-When we’re stressed, overwhelmed, carrying what we aren’t meant to carry alone — the body can begin to feel like a place we can no longer live comfortably inside.
+When we’re stressed, overwhelmed, carrying what we aren’t meant to carry alone — the body can begin to feel like a place wherein we can no longer live comfortably.
 Reiki restores the conditions for inhabitation.
-It clears what is dense or stagnant, infuses the system with life-giving energy, and reminds the soul within the body that it’s safe here.
+It clears what’s dense or stagnant, infuses the system with life-giving energy, and reminds the soul within the body that it’s safe here.
 That it’s protected.
 That it can stay, and thrive.

 I begin each session by invoking openness — openness to the greatest extent of goodness, the greatest extent of healing, the full realization and habitation of self.
 Because Reiki works with willingness.
 The more permissive you are, the more it will do.